Contributory copyright infringement: Inducing Infringements of Copyright Bill

-"intentionally aids, abets, induces, or procures, and intent may be shown by acts from which a reasonable person would find intent to induce infringement based upon all relevant information about such acts then reasonably available to the actor, including whether the activity relies on infringement for its commercial viability".

 In the European Union

-In the European Union, the European Court of Justice has issued several rulings on related matters, mainly based on the InfoSoc Directive and E-Commerce Directive and focused on what constitutes an act of "communication to the public" or of "making available".
+In the European Union, the European Court of Justice has issued several rulings on related matters, mainly based on the Copyright and Information Society Directive 2001 and Electronic Commerce Directive 2000 and focused on what constitutes an act of "communication to the public" or of "making available".

 In India

 Section 51 of the Copyright Act, 1957 deals with copyright infringement in India.
 Section 51(a)(i) provides for when an infringement of copyright is deemed to have taken place.
 It states that when somebody does anything, the exclusive right to which is conferred on a copyright owner, without first securing a license to do so from the copyright owner or in contravention of a license, the copyright shall be deemed to have been infringed.

 The basis for contributory infringement under Indian copyright law can be found in Section 51(a)(ii) which states that when someone 'permits for profit any place to be used for the communication of the work to the public where such communication constitutes an infringement of the copyright in the work, unless he was not aware and had no reasonable ground for believing that such communication to the public would be an infringement of copyright', then also, the copyright shall be deemed to have been infringed.

 Secondary infringement itself can be subdivided into two categories- activities that assist primary infringements, and activities that accentuate the effects of the primary infringement.
 Section 51(a)(ii) deals with cases in which somebody assist the primary infringement.
 Section 51(a)(ii) itself gives the defense which can be taken by a defendant to avoid liability under this provision, i.e., the defendant was not aware or had no reasonable ground for believing that the communication to the public would be an infringement of the copyright.

 Section 51(b) deals with situations in which the effects of an already existing primary infringement are accentuated by the actions of the defendant.
 Section 51(b) provides that a copyright infringement will also be deemed to have taken place if a person sells, distributes, imports or exhibits in public by way of trade an infringing copy of a copyright-protected work.